-- 2. Move the engine speed control lever or turn the engine speed control dial to IDLING position. - 3.
+- 2. Turn the engine control dial to IDLING direction. - 3.
 Travel toward the ramp plates at a low speed, and load or unload the machine with the implement lowered as close as possible to the deck of the truck.

 Do not operate any levers other than the travel levers while driving on the ramp plates.